floroz/go-social/memory-bank/activeContext.md

 - It utilizes OpenAPI for API design and code generation.
 - Docker is used for containerization.
 - A comprehensive set of `.clinerules` dictates coding standards and best practices for TypeScript development.
-- **Revised understanding of signup error cause & fix:**
+- **Latest understanding of signup error fix & project conventions:**
-    - **Initial Error:** `json: unknown field "first_name"` when backend `signupHandler` (expecting `{"data": {...}}` for request) received a flat request `{"first_name": ...}` from frontend (which was aligned with the then-current OpenAPI spec for requests).
-    - **New Directive:** Enforce `{"data": {...}}` wrapper for *all request bodies* for consistency with response wrappers.
+    - **User Directive:** Enforce `{"data": {...}}` wrapper for all request bodies and success responses.
+Error responses: `{"errors": [...]}`.
+Request wrappers in OpenAPI are to be defined inline in path definitions.
-    - **Revised Root Cause of Incompatibility:** The *current OpenAPI specification* for signup requests (and other requests) defines them as flat, which is now considered out of sync with the new desired project convention.
-The backend handler's expectation of a wrapped request is now the *target state*.
-    - **Revised Fix Strategy:** Modify OpenAPI spec for signup request to be wrapped, regenerate frontend types, and update frontend to send wrapped payload.
-The backend handler's request unmarshaling logic will then be correct.
+    - **Path to Fix Signup Error:**
+        1. Modify `openapi/v1/paths/auth.yaml` to define an inline `data` wrapper for the `/v1/auth/signup` request body, which will contain the properties of the original `SignupRequest`.
+        2. Regenerate frontend types.
+        3. Update `SignupPage.tsx` to send this wrapped payload.
+        4. The backend `signupHandler` already expects this wrapped structure for requests, so its unmarshaling logic should then work correctly.
+        5. Add/verify backend tests for request and response shapes.
+    - **Broader Impact:** This convention will be rolled out to other relevant endpoints.

 *(This file will be updated frequently as work progresses.)*